 The Saskatchewan Liquor and Gaming Authority (SLGA) is responsible for the distribution and regulation of liquor products across the province, and is committed to promoting social responsibility and public safety in liquor activities.
-Liquor is retailed in Saskatchewan through a mixed public-private system.
-SLGA owns and operates beverage alcohol retail stores in several communities throughout the province and also licenses and regulates privately-owned beverage alcohol retail stores.
+Liquor is retailed in Saskatchewan through a private detail system.

-Through Saskatchewan’s expanded private retail model, introduced in October 2016, consumers enjoy competitive prices and an expanded product selection.
-There are currently around 700 retail liquor permittees operating in Saskatchewan, including SLGA’s 36 retail liquor stores.
-As of November 2019, there are over 60 liquor manufacturers licensed to operate in Saskatchewan, including breweries, distilleries and refreshment beverage manufacturers (i.e., coolers and ready-to-drink beverages).
+Through Saskatchewan’s private retail model, introduced in October 2016, consumers enjoy competitive prices and an expanded product selection.
+There are currently around 650 retail liquor permittees operating in Saskatchewan.
+As of November 2023, there are over 68 liquor manufacturers licensed to operate in Saskatchewan, including breweries, distilleries and refreshment beverage manufacturers (i.e., coolers and ready-to-drink beverages).

-Saskatchewan Liquor and Gaming Authority (SLGA) oversees the gaming, liquor and cannabis industries in Saskatchewan.
+Saskatchewan Liquor and Gaming Authority (SLGA) regulates the gaming, liquor and cannabis industries in Saskatchewan.
 SLGA:

 - administers and enforces The Alcohol and Gaming Regulation Act, 1997 and The Alcohol Control Regulations, 2016;

 - reviews permit and endorsement applications and renewals;